After decades of silence, the Eastern Shore begins to reckon with its difficult history.

 STATE TROOPERS MEET AN ANGRY CROWD IN SALISBURY WHILE ATTEMPTING TO ARREST SUSPECTS IN THE 1933 LYNCHING OF GEORGE ARMWOOD.
 SEGREGATED SALISBURY CIRCA 1930S.
 COURTESY OF LIBRARY OF CONGRESS AND NABB RESEARCH CENTER, SALISBURY UNIVERSITY, RESPECTIVELY.

-It was during this time that the Talbot Boys statue was erected, half a century after the Civil War, during the box-office success of D.W.
+It was during this time, in the early 1900s, that the Talbot Boys statue was erected— half a century after the Civil War, amidst the box-office success of D.W.
 Griffith’s The Birth of a Nation, the revival of the Ku Klux Klan, and the violent rise of Jim Crow.
 Like these lynchings, its placement on the courthouse lawn—the epicenter of these small communities—was by no coincidence.

 “None of these towns bears in its public space tangible evidence that it has acknowledged and come to terms with its racially violent history,” wrote Sherrilyn Ifill, president of the NAACP Legal Defense and Education Fund, in her book, On the Courthouse Lawn, in 2007.
 “The assumption of most whites is that this history is dead, unimportant, and irrelevant to the modern reality of life on the Eastern Shore.
 But in fact a town’s reputation as a racially violent one often lives on in the lore shared among Blacks.”